 - What does your treating physician say about your recovery and return to work?

 Such questions can reveal the injured worker’s overall feelings toward his workplace.
 The answers might signal contention between the injured worker and his supervisor and/or colleagues.

-The person’s sense of control, or lack thereof over his work can also be an indicator of stress and, potentially, psychosocial issues.
+The person’s sense of control or lack thereof over his work can also be an indicator of stress and, potentially, psychosocial issues.
 People who feel they have little or no control tend to experience more stress.
-The lack of a sense of belonging at the company, and concerns about job security may also lead to psychosocial issues.
+The lack of a sense of belonging to the company and concerns about job security may also lead to psychosocial issues.
 The injured worker needs to know his job is safe and that you want him back on the job as soon as possible, even if that means doing light duty.